Carcinogen

-A carcinogen (/kɑːrˈsɪnədʒən/) is any agent that promotes the development of cancer.
+A carcinogen (/kɑːr.ˈsɪn.ə.dʒən/) is any agent that promotes the development of cancer.
 Carcinogens can include synthetic chemicals, naturally occurring substances, physical agents such as ionizing and non-ionizing radiation, and biologic agents such as viruses and bacteria.
 Most carcinogens act by creating mutations in DNA that disrupt a cell's normal processes for regulating growth, leading to uncontrolled cellular proliferation.
-This occurs when the cell's DNA repair processes fail to identify DNA damage allowing the defect to be passed down to daughter cells.
+This occurs when the cell's DNA repair processes fail to identify DNA damage, allowing the defect to be passed down to daughter cells.
 The damage accumulates over time.
 This is typically a multi-step process during which the regulatory mechanisms within the cell are gradually dismantled allowing for unchecked cellular division.

-The specific mechanisms for carcinogenic activity is unique to each agent and cell type.
-Carcinogens can be broadly categorized, however, as activation-dependent and activation-independent which relate to the agent's ability to engage directly with DNA.
+The specific mechanisms for carcinogenic activity are unique to each agent and cell type.
+Carcinogenic agents can be broadly categorized, however, as either activation-dependent or activation-independent, which relate to the agent's ability to engage directly with DNA.
 Activation-dependent agents are relatively inert in their original form, but are bioactivated in the body into metabolites or intermediaries capable of damaging human DNA.
 These are also known as "indirect-acting" carcinogens.
 Examples of activation-dependent carcinogens include polycyclic aromatic hydrocarbons (PAHs), heterocyclic aromatic amines, and mycotoxins.

 Activation-independent carcinogens, or "direct-acting" carcinogens, are those that are capable of directly damaging DNA without any modification to their molecular structure.
 These agents typically include electrophilic groups that react readily with the net negative charge of DNA molecules.
 Examples of activation-independent carcinogens include ultraviolet light, ionizing radiation and alkylating agents.